-Reading Groups: You will participate in reading groups consisting of five or six students.
-In Week 2, you will be assigned to your groups, and you will sign up to serve as discussion leader for your group two times during the semester.
+Reading Groups: You will participate in reading groups consisting of approximately six students.
+On 18 January, you will be assigned to your groups, and you will sign up to serve as discussion leader for your group two times during the semester.
 At the end of each lecture, I will pose several questions or prompts related to that week's material.
-By 19:00 of the day before a Discussion, you must upload to eLC a 1-2 paragraph response to one of the prompts and you must suggest one additional question or prompt for group discussion.
+By 19:00 of the day before a Discussion, you must upload to the corresponding eLC assignment folder (Tools>Assignments) a ~2 paragraph response to one of the prompts and you must suggest one additional question or prompt for group discussion.
 Your responses should engage directly with the readings, incorporating citations where appropriate.
 Your questions may be points of clarification, or may raise broader theoretical or practical issues to be taken up by the class.